edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

 - **docker-compose-nexus-add-device-services.yml**
     Device Service **extending** compose file.
 Adds the default **Device Virtual** and **Device REST** services with other device services commented out to be added by end user.
 Note: **Device MQTT** device service is in `docker-compose-nexus-add-mqtt.yml`
 - **docker-compose-nexus-add-mqtt.yml**
     MQTT **extending** compose file.
-Adds a MQTT Broker and additional configuration of services so that the `MQTT` implementation of the Edgex Message Buss is used.
+Adds a MQTT Broker and additional configuration of services so that the `MQTT` implementation of the Edgex Message Bus is used.
 Also adds the Device MQTT device service which is of course dependent on a MQTT Broker.
 - **docker-compose-nexus-ui.yml**
     Stand-alone compose file for running the optional EdgeX UI.
 Runs in `host` network mode and only supports connecting to local Edgex services via 127.0.0.1 IP address.